sriramrokkam/k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 In this exercise, you will be dealing with _Pods_, _Deployments_, _Services_, _Labels & Selectors_, _Persistent&nbsp;Volume&nbsp;Claims_, **_Config&nbsp;Maps_** and **_Secrets_**.

-ConfigMaps and secrets bridge the gap between the requirements to build generic images but run them with a specific configuration in an secured environment.
+ConfigMaps and secrets bridge the gap between the requirements to build generic images but run them with a specific configuration in a secured environment.
 In this exercise you will move credentials and configuration into the Kubernetes cluster and make them available to your pods.

 **Note**: This exercise builds upon the previous exercises.
 If you did not manage to finish the previous exercises successfully, you can use the script [prereq-exercise-06.sh](solutions/prereq-exercise-06.sh) in the *solutions* folder to create the prerequisites (run it with `bash`, not `sh`).
 Please use this script only if you did not manage to complete the previous exercises.